-It is easy to reduce the calculation of the cohomology in the presence of a loop in the graph.
+In the remainder of this subsection, some calculations needed for computing the cohomology of examples in Section~\ref{section:Examples} are discussed.
+The calculations are described here because they are variations on the previous proposition: the first describes ``adding a loop'' to a graph (the simplest version of where a $1$-flip move can be performed) and the other adds a perfect matching edge to a given non-perfect matching edge of a graph (which behaves like a Reidemeister one move in knot theory).

+When a graph has a loop, the cohomology calculation of the graph and perfect matching simplifies.
 Let $(G,M)$ be a planar trivalent graph $G$ with perfect matching $M$.
-For an edge $e\in E\setminus M$ in a perfect matching drawing, pick a point $v$ in the interior of $e$ and add a ``lollipop'' (an edge with a loop) to $G$ at $v$ as in Figure~\ref{fig:Add-Lollipop}:
+For an edge $e\in E\setminus M$ in a perfect matching graph, pick a point $v$ in the interior of $e$ and add a perfect matching edge with a loop to $G$ at $v$ as in Figure~\ref{fig:Add-Lollipop}:

 In terms of graphs, this amounts to the following operation: